RichardKnop/pinglist-api/docs/alarm_metrics.md

 - `day`: aggregated daily results
 - etc

 Use `from` and `to` parameters to query a specific time range.
-Pass timestamps formatted accordig to `RFC3339`.
+Pass timestamps formatted according to `RFC3339`.

 Notice the ampersand is escaped as `\u0026` in the `_links` section.